In its relations with non-EU countries, and international organisations in the field of public health, the EU aims to:

 Where more technical cooperation is required, the European Commission (DG for Health and Food Safety) may enter into sectoral agreements with national ministries.

 The EU advises candidate countries and potential candidate countries on EU health policy, and evaluates their progress in aligning with EU norms and policies on health.
 The relevant "chapters" of the accession negotiations are:

 - Public health - chapter 28 on consumer and health protection

 - Pharmaceuticals - chapter 1 on the free movement of goods.

 The European Commission supports and guides enlargement countries and monitors progress in incorporating these rules into their own legislation.
 It also contributes to enforcement, and to developing the administrative and financial resources for effective regulatory systems and better health promotion and protection.
-Progress reports on alignment, capacity building and implementation of EU health rules are published annually.
+Country reports on alignment, capacity building and implementation of EU health rules are published annually.
 After assessment, countries are invited to engage in action plans e.g. in the field of communicable diseases to meet EU standards.